-Figure 14: Runtime estimation for the proposed D2Q5 QLBM-frugal algorithm without quantum bounds, compared against the QLBM algorithm proposed by Budinski [50].
+Figure 15: Runtime estimation for the proposed D2Q5 QLBM-frugal algorithm without quantum bounds, compared against the QLBM algorithm proposed by Budinski [47].
 The circuit is transpiled with optimization level 3 on the IBM Brisbane backend.

-6 Limitations of current work
+6. Limitations of current work

-6.1 Hardware limitations
+6.1.
+Hardware limitations

 Current quantum devices have high noise floors and low qubit counts.
-LBM problems are often large, requiring many qubits and so beyond the capabilities of current devices.
-The results here follow from quantum simulation.
+LBM problems are often large, requiring many qubits, and so are beyond the capabilities of current quantum devices.
+The results presented here are derived from quantum simulation.
 Concurrently executing the stream function and vorticity circuits doubles the number of required qubits if they are "parallelized" on the same quantum device.
-Instead, the quantum work can be distributed across multiple quantum processors, though we limit the present work to single-device analysis.
+Instead, the quantum work can be distributed across multiple quantum processors; however, we limit the present work to a single-device analysis.

-While the qubit count is indeed doubled, the depth of each circuit is reduced from the initial algorithm proposed by Budinski [50].
+While the qubit count is doubled, the depth of each circuit is reduced from the initial algorithm proposed by Budinski [47].
 This strategy reduces the overall runtime and two-qubit gate count.
 However, the estimated runtime exceeds the coherence time of available hardware by several orders of magnitude.
 The presented method still depends on quantum simulators, even for small problems.

-6.2 Encoding and readout costs
+6.2.
+Encoding and readout costs

-The algorithm of Budinski [50] and the presented two-circuit approach begin with an arbitrary state.
-This approach assumes that the state has been encoded in the quantum RAM or an equivalent qubit set.
+The algorithm of Budinski [47] and the presented two-circuit approach begin with an arbitrary state.
+This approach assumes that the state has been encoded in the quantum RAM or an equivalent set of qubits.
 Unless the amplitudes are roughly uniform, the encoding process is costly.
 For some quantum algorithms, this could reduce the expected quantum advantage over their classical counterparts to a polynomial one [33].
-In the Qiskit implementation of state preparation, the resource cost scales exponentially with respect to the number of qubits [88].
+In the Qiskit implementation of state preparation, the resource cost scales exponentially with respect to the number of qubits [89].
 Thus, appreciating the impacts of encoding can inform the application of QLBM algorithms.

-The final readout process depends on the final solution state.
-Quantum state tomography obtains (reads out) the state of the quantum device.
-One requires $2^d - 1$ measurements to determine the quantum state of a d-dimensional Hilbert space [89].
+The final readout process depends on the final state of the solution.
+Quantum state tomography measures (or reads out) the state of the quantum device.
+One requires $O(3^{N{qubit}})$ measurements to determine the quantum state of a $2^{N{qubit}}$ -dimensional Hilbert space [90].
 This exponential readout cost can meaningfully impact the runtime and required resources.
 This cost motivates an implementation that bypasses exponential readout costs or admits a heuristic-equipped final state for tomography.
-More efficient quantum state tomography methods exist in special cases, and the topic remains an active research problem [89-93].
+More efficient quantum state tomography methods exist in special cases, and the topic remains an active research problem [90-94].

-7 Conclusion
+7. Conclusion

-This work presents improvements on the quantum lattice Boltzmann method for solving the twodimensional Navier-Stokes equations.
-In particular, we propose a QLBM algorithm for concurrently circuit computation of the stream function and vorticity.
-These modifications give rise to the possibility of solving the Navier-Stokes equations via parallelization or distributed computing.
-We first verified the solution returned by the proposed QLBM-frugal algorithm against classical LBM methods.
+This work presents improvements on the quantum lattice Boltzmann method for solving the two-dimensional Navier-Stokes equations.
+We present a QLBM algorithm that utilizes concurrentcircuit computation of the stream function and vorticity.
+These modifications introduce the possibility of solving the Navier- Stokes equations via parallelization or distributed computing.
+We first verified the solution returned by the proposed QLBMfrugal algorithm against classical LBM methods.
 We selected the lid-driven cavity problem for algorithm verification, implementing both QLBM and QLBM-frugal using Qiskit.
 The error between the results is negligible on ideal quantum devices, indicating the algorithm is practical on fault-tolerant devices.